Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Preliminaries

 For these preparation procedures it is known that,

 meaning that the statistics for the measurement events $[k|M_i]$ will be the same for the above convex mixtures of $\{\rho^j\}_{j\in J}$.
-Such a description hints at what we understand is understood as an \emph{operational equivalence}.
+Such a description hints at what is understood as an \emph{operational equivalence}.

 \begin{dfn}[Operational equivalences] Let $P,P'$ be two preparation procedures on an operational theory.
 Let $\mathcal{M}$ be a tomographically complete set of measurement procedures.
 Then, the procedures are operationally equivalent, and we write $P \simeq P'$, if and only if,